Shopify/graphql-design-tutorial/TUTORIAL.md

 Here, a successful mutation would return an empty list for `userErrors` and would return the newly-created collection for the `collection` field.
-An unsuccessful one would return one or more `UserError` objects, and null for the collection.
+An unsuccessful mutation would return one or more `UserError` objects, and `null` for the collection.

 *Rule #22: Mutations should provide user/business-level errors via a `userErrors` field on the mutation payload.
 The top-level query errors entry is reserved for client and server-level errors.*

-In many implementations, much of this structure is provided automatically and all you will have to define is the `collection` return field.
+In many implementations, much of this structure is provided automatically, and all you will have to define is the `collection` return field.

 For the update mutation, we follow exactly the same pattern: